 A variety of fibroid treatments are available, but people with fibroids often are not informed of all their options.
 As a result, the majority think that hysterectomy, the complete surgical removal of the uterus, is the only available method to treat fibroids.

-At USA Fibroid Centers, we offer an effective, non-surgical treatment option called Uterine Fibroid Embolization (UFE).
-UFE is an alternative to fibroid surgery and can preserve fertility, reduce or painful and unpleasant symptoms, and quickly get you back to living life to its fullest.
+At USA Fibroid Centers, we offer an effective, non-surgical fibroid treatment option called Uterine Fibroid Embolization (UFE).
+UFE is an alternative to fibroid surgeries like hysterectomy or myomectomy, and can:

-If your doctor does determine that you have fibroids, they will likely discuss how to remove uterine fibroids and how to shrink uterine fibroids — two effective fibroid treatment methods you can read more about below.
-It’s important to schedule a consultation with a fibroid specialist before making any final treatment decisions.
+If your doctor determines that you have fibroids, they will likely discuss how to remove uterine fibroids and how to shrink uterine fibroids — two effective fibroid treatment methods you can read more about below.
+It’s important to schedule a consultation with a fibroid specialist before making any final fibroid treatment decisions.

-Uterine Fibroid Embolization (UFE) is an effective, less invasive, non-surgical fibroid treatment that is performed by specialized interventional radiologists as an outpatient procedure that leaves the uterus and ovaries intact.
-This treatment is approved by the US Food and Drug Administration (FDA), with an expected recovery time of one to two weeks.
+Uterine Fibroid Embolization (UFE) is an effective, minimally-invasive, non-surgical fibroid treatment that is performed by specialized interventional radiologists as an outpatient procedure.
+UFE leaves the uterus and ovaries intact and can help you retain your fertility.
+This fibroid treatment is approved by the US Food and Drug Administration (FDA), with an expected recovery time of one to two weeks.

 The UFE procedure takes less than an hour and is done under light sedation, so you’ll be comfortable and calm throughout.
 General anesthesia is not required.
 Women considering UFE should know: